gen-mind/EchoMind/ReadMe.md

 **MIT Licensed. $0.
 No strings attached.**

-From a solo dev to a Fortune 500—EchoMind stays free.
+From startups to Fortune 500—EchoMind stays free.
 No usage limits.
 No “enterprise” paywalls.
 No vendor lock-in. 🔓